dieruiqu/OpenCL-Basic-Functions/README.md

 ## Files

-The following folders and his files composse the *Verilog* functions:
+The following folders and his files compose the *Verilog* functions:
 - IdxShifter

   - *IdxShifter.v*: module to multiply by 2 in fixed point.
 Implemented it via left shift.